tilemachoscfu/webScrape/README.md

-IMDB web-crawler for comparing movies and series using BeautifulSoup.
+IMDB web-scraper for comparing movies and series using BeautifulSoup.